*Available for US bookings Spring 2023*

 Jim Al-Khalili is an Iraqi-born theoretical physicist at the University of Surrey, where he holds a Distinguished Chair in physics as well as a university chair in the public engagement in science.
 He is also a prominent author and broadcaster.
 He has written 14 books on popular science and the history of science, between them translated into twenty-six languages.
-His latest book, The World According to Physics, was shortlisted for the Royal Society Book Prize.
+His latest books include The Joy of Science and The World According to Physics, which was shortlisted for the Royal Society Book Prize.
 He is a regular presenter of TV science documentaries, such as the Bafta nominated Chemistry: a volatile history, and he hosts the long-running weekly BBC Radio 4 program, The Life Scientific.
 He tweets at @jimalkhalili.

 Despite his profile as a public scientist, Jim has continued to teach undergraduate physics students in an unbroken run of 29 years.
 He is a past president of the British Science Association and a recipient of the Royal Society’s Michael Faraday medal and the Wilkins-Bernal-Medawar Medal, the Institute of Physics Kelvin Medal and the Stephen Hawking Medal for Science Communication.
 He is a Patron and Vice-President of Humanists UK.
 He received an OBE in 2007 for ‘services to science’.
 You can see his TED talk here.